dymmond/lilya/docs/en/docs/applications.md

 ## Create an instance of an application

-Creating an appliation instance can be done in different ways and with a great plus of using the [settings](./settings.md) for a cleaner approach.
+Creating an application instance can be done in different ways and with a great plus of using the [settings](./settings.md) for a cleaner approach.

 **Parameters**: